-In a recent critique, Cingranelli and Filippov (2018) question whether the standard of accountability is changing and if data on mass-killings are part of the same underlying conceptual process of repression as other human rights abuses like torture and political imprisonment.
-These authors base their argument on a mischaracterization of the theory from Fariss (2014).
-Summarizing the theory, Cingranelli and Filippov (2018) state that "[h]uman rights scores may be inconsistent over time, because: (a) human rights reports have gotten longer, and more information, by itself, may have influenced coders to assign lower scores; (b) coders may have applied more stringent standards in more recent years; and (c) there may be new types of critiques included in more recent reports" (pg.
-3).
+the theory from Fariss (2014).
+Summarizing the theory, Cingranelli and Filippov (2018, 1085) state that "[h]uman rights scores may be inconsistent over time, because: (a) human rights reports have gotten longer, and more information, by itself, may have influenced coders to assign lower scores; (b) coders may have applied more stringent standards in more recent years; and (c) there may be new types of critiques included in more recent reports."
 By focusing on how political scientists code documents, Cingranelli and Filippov (2018) misunderstand that the standard of accountability is about the original documentation process by monitoring organizations and not the academic coding process.1

-The theoretical distinction between actors (document producers vs. academic coders) is important for making conceptual distinctions between different indicators of repression and when introducing modifications to latent variable models.
-Building on the mischaracterization of the theory of standard of accountability, Cingranelli and Filippov (2018) make two related claims that they then use to justify two alternative latent variable modeling decisions.
-First, the coding process for all existing human rights data are potentially affected by the standard of accountability.
-Second, data on mass-killings are not part of the same underlying concept of repression as other human rights abuses like torture and political imprisonment and should be considered as separate conceptual dimensions.
+The theoretical distinction between actors (document producers versus academic coders) is important for making conceptual distinctions between different indicators of repression and when introducing modifications to latent variable models.
+Building on the mischaracterization of the theory of standard of accountability, Cingranelli and Filippov (2018) make two related claims that they use to justify two alternative latent variable modeling decisions.
+First, the coding process for all the existing human rights data is potentially affected by the standard of accountability.
+Second, data on mass killings are not part of the same underlying concept of repression as other human rights abuses such as torture and political imprisonment and should be considered independently.
 Cingranelli and Filippov (2018) use these claims to suggest that the latent variable models of human rights presented by Fariss (2014) are misspecified.
-Then, based on one alternative latent variable model specification that includes all variables and one that includes only standards-based variables, Cingranelli and Filippov (2018) use estimates from these two models to conclude that human rights are not improving over time.
+Then, using the estimates from one alternative latent variable model specification that includes all variables and one that includes only standards-based variables, Cingranelli and Filippov (2018) conclude that human rights are not improving over time.